texfaq/texfaq.github.io/FAQ-whatenc.md

 pages'' (as defined by Microsoft).
 These standards and code pages often contain characters that may not appear in the TeX system's input stream.
-Somehow, these characters have to be dealt with&nbsp;&mdash; so an input character like ''&eacute;'' needs to be interpreted by TeX in a way that that at least mimics the way it interprets ``\`e``.
+Somehow, these characters have to be dealt with&nbsp;&mdash; so an input character like ''é'' needs to be interpreted by TeX in a way that that at least mimics the way it interprets ``\`e``.

 The TeX output stream is in a somewhat different situation: